Scroll down to see the FREE crochet pattern – Please support us by using the share buttons!

 Cut yarn leaving a long tail (approximately twice the length of your gingerbread) and pull through loop on hook to fasten.
 Use your yarn needle to weave the end through the front loops of the last 6 stitches and pull tight to close the end of leg.
 Thread the excess tail end through the middle, up inside the leg and out the open bottom edge of the arm on same side of body.
 Leave this tail end here, we will use it to seam the arm later.

 R1.
-Work a standing hdc (see page 2 for instructions) to join yarn on to R12. in the stitch next to the first leg, sc x4, hdc, sl st into first hdc to join (6)
+Work a standing hdc (see above for instructions) to join yarn on to R12. in the stitch next to the first leg, sc x4, hdc, sl st into first hdc to join (6)

 R2. ch1, sc in each st, sl st to join (6)